vsingh18567/project/Phase 2 writeup.md

 Organization.java
   getFundById() - This method was added to facilitate retrieval of the fund name for a donation, using the fundId which is accessible on a Donation object.

+# Known bugs / issues
+Usage of Double / Long for fund target.
+Our Organization app works with a long variable for target, but the admin app allows inputting a float value, an exception might be thrown if someone uses the web app to add a new fund.
+If the Organization app is used for adding a new fund, the user is prompted to re-enter a valid positive whole number if a float value is entered for target.

 # Contributions of team members
 Vikram completed tasks 2.1 and 2.2, Lisa completed tasks 2.3 and 2.8 and fixed some previous bugs, Grace completed task 2.4 and 2.5 and Michelle completed tasks 2.9.